 macOS 10.13 High Sierra release date

-Apple revealed macOS 10.13 High Sierra at the WWDC 2017 keynote, which is no surprise, given Apple’s tradition of announcing the latest version of its Mac software at its annual developer event.
+It wasn’t a surprise that Apple revealed macOS 10.13 High Sierra at the WWDC 2017 keynote, given Apple’s tradition of announcing the latest version of its Mac software at its annual developer event.

-Yet, it wasn’t until September 12 that Apple revealed that the full release of High Sierra would launch little more than a week later, on September 25.
-There was a developer version of the operating system you could enroll in leading to the final release, but luckily that’s no longer required to take advantage of the latest features found in macOS 10.13.
+However, it wasn’t until September 12 that Apple revealed that High Sierra would be made available a little more than a week later, on September 25.
+As per usual, a developer beta of the operating system was made available leading to the final release, but all that doesn’t matter anymore, as the final build of macOS 10.13 has been out in the wild for more than a year now.

-macOS High Sierra users can also update to Safari 12 today, which not only supports website icons in your tabs, but also has better security features.
-For example, websites can no longer track your specific Mac when using the native web browser.
+Safari 12 is also on hand for macOS High Sierra users, which not only supports website icons in your tabs, but also offers improved security.
+Websites, for instance, won’t be able to track your specific Mac when using the native web browser.

-If you’re ready to jump to the next version of macOS , you can download macOS Mojave today.
-And, fortunately, we can show you how to download and install macOS Mojave.
+If, on the other hand, you’re ready to jump to the next version of macOS, you can download macOS Mojave today.
+Lucky for you, we can show you how to download and install macOS Mojave.

 macOS 10.13 High Sierra compatibility